gertstulp/website/content/project/height.md

 date = "2018-03-18"

 # Project title.
-title = "Evolutionary perspectives on human height varation"
+title = "Evolutionary perspectives on human height variation"

 # Project summary to display on homepage.
 summary = "My research in the past has focussed on variation in human height.
 In particular, how evolutionary processes have been and are shaping variation in stature.
 I tried to address questions like: Why is there such variation across countries in height?
 Why are women on average shorter than man?
 In what ways does height play a role in mate choice and competition?
 Does natural selection act on height in contemporary populations?
 Why are the Dutch so tall?
 Why am I so tall?"